Pelham Horton Box: Family background

-Career
+Education and career

-Pelham Horton Box attended his father's old school Merchant Taylors' and entered Kings College London as an occasional student at the age of 16.
+Pelham Horton Box attended his father's old school Merchant Taylors' and entered King's College London as an occasional student at the age of 16.
 In the First World War he joined the British Army as a private soldier, an unusual choice for one in his circumstances.
 He was promoted to sergeant in the Egyptian Expeditionary Force, serving under General Allenby and being mentioned in dispatches.
 After the war he attended Christ Church, Oxford, graduating in Modern History; after doing some postgraduate work, he was appointed assistant lecturer in Modern History at the University of St Andrews.
 While there he published his first book (1925).

 In 1925 he obtained a Commonwealth Fund fellowship, one of 20 that allowed British graduates to experience American postgraduate education.
-It enabled him to do research at the University of Illinois (where he was supervised by William Spence Robertson, professor of Latin American history — such a thing did not then exist in England) and to travel in the United States; the stipend was generous.
+It enabled him to do research at the University of Illinois where he was supervised by William Spence Robertson, professor of Latin American history — such a thing did not then exist in England — and to travel in the United States; the stipend was generous.
 At Illinois he completed a PhD, his thesis being a first version of The Origins of the Paraguayan War.
 In 1927 he was elected a member of the prestigious Phi Beta Kappa fraternity.
 In 1929 he was appointed to a lectureship in History at the University of Bristol, finishing his book in the light of further sources.
 In 1932 Box travelled to Russia, a country he admired for its seeming social progress.
 Before his early death he held lectureships at Birkbeck College and King's College London.

 Personality and political outlook

 Three academic colleagues — R. A. Humphreys, William Parker Morrell and Levi Robert Lind — knew Box personally.
 Many years later — by now emeritus professors — they left reminiscences of him.
 Humphreys (1982) said he was "one of the most stimulating conversationalists I have ever known" and that his early death was a great loss to Latin American studies.
 According to Morrell (1979), Box "had an endless flow of conversation, had Trotskyist views but more tolerance of other people's opinions and a keener sense of humour than most men of his way of thinking".
-Lindt, who wrote the most detailed memoir, and did so at the age of 91, recalled that Box was "brilliant and charming", would talk until dawn broke, thought the British Communist Party was manned by doctrinaire misfits, and was an admirer of Lenin, Trotsky ("genius") and the Marquis de Sade ("this great subversive thinker").
+Lind, who wrote the most detailed memoir, and did so at the age of 91, recalled that Box was "brilliant and charming", would talk until dawn broke, thought the British Communist Party was manned by doctrinaire misfits, and was an admirer of Lenin, Trotsky ("genius") and the Marquis de Sade ("this great subversive thinker").

 Death

 Box died on 23 May 1937 of pneumococcal peritonitis, unusual in England for a man of 39.
 He never married.
-He had amassed a collection of works by the Marquis de Sade and others, banned at that time for obscenity: his estate (which perforce was adminstered by his mother, Canon Box's widow) sold them to the anti-censorship campaigner Alexander George Craig; they are now in the Craig Collection at the Senate House Library, London (“16th floor, locked”).
+He had amassed a collection of works by the Marquis de Sade and others, banned at that time for obscenity: his estate (which perforce was administered by his mother, Canon Box's widow) sold them to the anti-censorship campaigner Alexander George Craig; they are now in the Craig Collection at the Senate House Library, London (“16th floor, locked”).